 Board games or playing cards.
 Create Tic-Tac-Toe or Hangman sheets.
 (We’ve been playing Runny and Spades with a deck of cards from Shutterfly that has pics of our grandson on it.)
 These are face-to-face activities we used to do before we replaced our human interactions with screens.

-Anything, or everything.
-I’ve bleached our bathrooms and surface areas.
-You can make sanitary wipes by pouring equal parts of bleach and water into a bowl.
+Once a week I bleach our bathroom/kitchen counters and faucets, surface areas, doorknobs, ‘fridge handle, cell phones, TV remotes, etc. Whatever we’re touching every day.
+You can make quick sanitary wipes by pouring 1 part liquid bleach to 2 parts water into a bowl.
 Use old washcloths or cut up towels/t-shirts as rags.
-Pour any unused solution into the toilet and let soak before flushing.
-So far, bottled bleach is easier to find than Clorox or Lysol canister wipes, which have disappeared from the planet.
+Pour any unused solution into the toilet, let soak a bit, brush, then flush.
+So far, bottled bleach is easier to find than Clorox or Lysol canister wipes.
+UPDATE: Still doing this!

 5. Catch up on laundry.

-But then, go a step further and wash items that don’t get regular attention: throw blankets, throw rugs, armchair drapes, curtains, mattress pads, pillows, knit hats, scarves, and gloves.
+But then, go a step further and wash items that don’t get regular attention: throw blankets, throw rugs, armchair drapes, curtains, mattress pads, pillows, shower curtains, knit hats, scarves, and gloves.
+UPDATE: I’ve washed everything, but the shower curtain.
+I don’t think about it until I’m ready to take a shower.
+Then, of course, I need it.
+You see my problem.

 If you’re sick, (Covid-19 or not – we happen to have some sinus infections going on at the moment), or you’re in a cold climate, sip on this soothing beverage.
 It’s our take on Starbucks’ Medicine Ball.